runfinch/finch-core/deps/README.md

 ## Updating artifact configuration

-Artifact configuration for the Lima bundle for Finch on macOS and the rootfs for Finch on Windows is updated via the
+Artifact configuration for the Finch on macOS virtual machine image, Lima bundles, rootfs for Finch on Windows, and container runtime full archive is updated via the [update dependencies](../.github/workflows/update-dependencies.yaml) GitHub Actions workflow.

-[update dependencies](../.github/workflows/update-dependencies.yaml)
-GitHub Actions workflow.
-The workflow scans S3 for more up-to-date versions of the required dependency and opens a pull request with the configuration updates.
+For Finch on macOS virtual machine image, Lima bundles, and Finch on Windows rootfs, the workflow scans S3 for more up-to-date versions of the required dependency and opens a pull request with the configuration updates.

-Artifact configuration for the Finch on macOS virtual machine image is still manually updated.
+For Finch on macOS and Windows container runtime full archive, the workflow checks upstream for new upstream nerdctl releases and opens a pull request with the configuration updates.